quantmoon/whitehole/README.md

 Whitehole is a zarr-format-based-tool that allows individuals or small teams interested in processing financial information to make investment decisions.

-## What do I need to start?
+## What do I need to know to start?
 <br />

-As Whitehole was thought in a way of lowering some enter barriers to the finacial world, the first step to think about is the huge amount of data that is necessary to process for some purposes, specially if is required to use some features as **ticks** instead of **candlebars**.
+Whitehole was thought to fill the gap between the techniques used by the industry and some retail quantitative investors.
+Thus, the first step to think about is that there is a huge amount of data that is necessary to process for different purposes, specially for **ticks** market data instead of **candlebars**.
 That's why we need a format to store all the data in less storage space.
-To accomplish that, Whitehole use the [zarr format](https://github.com/zarr-developers/zarr-python) to store the data in binary with metadata understand it.
+In that sense, [Quantmoon Technologies](https://www.quantmoon.com/) provides [tick data using Zarr format](https://www.quantmoon.com/tickdata).
+[Zarr](https://github.com/zarr-developers/zarr-python) allows to chunk this tick data and store it in binary structure with metadata as labels.

-Also is necesarry a parallel procesing of this format to focus not only solve the problem of storage, but also improve the performance of the process.
-That's why we need to use the [xarray](https://github.com/pydata/xarray)
+Whithole use this light data files to upload and read it in Python environments, such as Jupyter, Spyder, PyCharm and more.
+The idea behind this is to get useful data arrays to work efficiently through any required process.
+So, [xarray](https://github.com/pydata/xarray) is the main library useful for hold the data and work with it.

-For general purposes, we use [numpy](https://github.com/numpy/numpy/blob/master/README.md) and [pandas](https://github.com/pandas-dev/pandas) to work with the data specially when the processing has to be done just once in the workflow.
+As an additional features, Whitehole allows to use [numpy](https://github.com/numpy/numpy/blob/master/README.md) and [pandas](https://github.com/pandas-dev/pandas) to work with the data for different purposes, specially when the processing has to be done just once in the workflow.

 Whitehole is fully developed in Windows.

 ## Features:
 <br />